PresleyHank/hondamobilityhacks-2019/connected_vehicle_data/README.md

 When making requests to the API:

 1. Make sure to include the provided `key` in the header of every request.
+2. The output format is based on `json`
-2. Some of the API endpoints give back so much data that you will get a 404 error if you try to reach them without specifying query attributes.
-Make sure you specify a {device} and/or {trip} and/or {id} to your request.
+3. Some of the API endpoints give back so much data that you will get a 404 error if you try to reach them without specifying query attributes.
+Make sure you specify a {device} and/or {trip} to your request.

 ## Table of Contents
 1. [Connection Requirements](#connection-requirements)